 Work on transport issues is moving forward at three speeds.
 There is immediate work around plans to make Oxford and other towns safer places to walk and cycle, which includes the plans for Low Traffic Neighbourhoods – see the work by Oxfordshire Liveable Streets https://oxlivsts.org.uk/

-Finally there is the need for longer-term change and for a radical County transport plan.
+Finally there is the need for longer-term change and for an effective County transport plan.
 Our key points are below.
-Public transport may be low on the agenda right now.
-But any realistic hope of getting to zero carbon fast enough to tackle the climate crisis will need a major shift to trains and buses for longer journeys.
-We need to push for investment now in better rail services and a local ‘Metrorail’ service with new stations, along with much more support for safer walking and cycling.
+Any realistic hope of getting to zero carbon fast enough to tackle the climate crisis will need a major shift to trains and buses for longer journeys.
+We need to push for investment now in better rail and bus services and a local ‘Metrorail’ service with new stations, along with much more support for safer walking and cycling.

-Transport and planning – speaking up for a clean transport system!
+January 2022: Transport planning in Oxfordshire – speaking up for a clean transport system!

 Our specific points for the LTCP are: